rubenerd/rubenerd.com/content/post/2016/nsg-uclean-ld-1420-hmt.markdown

 [Needless to say] \(HAH!), I thought that chapter of the blog had passed.
 The last reference I made to a pointless milestone and industrial cleaning equipment was February 2012 for [post 4300].
 But circumstances, call it chance, had other ideas.

 Yesterday, I got a spam call from the US.
 A specific software vendor keeps trying to upsell me stuff I neither asked nor asked for.
-I emphasise the term with repitition because I certainly didn't ask for it, and I wouldn't have.
+I emphasise the term with repetition because I certainly didn't ask for it, and I wouldn't have.
 I was devoid of asking.
 If asking were a parrot, it wouldn't just be sleeping.

 <p><img src="https://rubenerd.com/files/2016/NSG_uCLEAN_LD_1420_HMT.jpg" alt="" srcset="https://rubenerd.com/files/2016/NSG_uCLEAN_LD_1420_HMT.jpg 1x, https://rubenerd.com/files/2016/NSG_uCLEAN_LD_1420_HMT@2x.jpg 2x" style="width:343px; height:355px" /></p>